Falyrion/AdvancedArmorStands/README.md

 # Depencies

-This Plugin was made for Spigot v.1.17.x
+This plugin was made for Spigot v.1.17.x

 # Commands and Permissions

-Overview over all Commands available in this plugin.
-All Permissions are set to `true` by default.
+Overview over all commands available in this plugin.
+All permissions are set to `true` by default.

 | Command                                            | Permission | Description                      |
 | -------------------------------------------------- |:----------:|:--------------------------------:|